Wrong-answer-on-test-233/Finite-Field/README.md

 I have been learning the book *Finite Field* written by the great mathematician **Rudolf Lidl** for a whole semester.

 This book is quite good and can be easily understood by students majored in CS who are going to do some research in Codes.
-Here is my learning notes on this book written in Chinese.
+Here is my learning notes on this book written by Markdown in Chinese.

 Here is the brief introduction of this book: